conda-forge/importlib_metadata-feedstock/README.md

                   produce the finished article (built conda distributions)

-Updating importlib_metadata-feedstock
+Updating importlib-metadata-feedstock
 =====================================

-If you would like to improve the importlib_metadata recipe or build a new package version, please fork this repository and submit a PR.
+If you would like to improve the importlib-metadata recipe or build a new package version, please fork this repository and submit a PR.
 Upon submission, your changes will be run on the appropriate platforms to give the reviewer an opportunity to confirm that the changes result in a successful build.
 Once merged, the recipe will be re-built and uploaded automatically to the `conda-forge` channel, whereupon the built conda packages will be available for everybody to install and use from the `conda-forge` channel.
-Note that all branches in the conda-forge/importlib_metadata-feedstock are immediately built and any created packages are uploaded, so PRs should be based on branches in forks and branches in the main repository should only be used to build distinct package versions.
+Note that all branches in the conda-forge/importlib-metadata-feedstock are immediately built and any created packages are uploaded, so PRs should be based on branches in forks and branches in the main repository should only be used to build distinct package versions.